Contact Us

 BARBRI-WCL Preferred Provider Tuition

-All WCL graduating students are eligible for the BARBRI/WCL preferred provider partnership rate of $1,095 for the Guided Pass course (plus the refundable book deposit of $250).
-Enroll online by April 1, 2024, and enter promo code “BAR1095” at checkout to secure this rate.
-To access the Ultimate Pass course, students may enter the promo code “AUWCL” by April 1 online for a preferred provider partnership rate of $2,295.
+All WCL graduating students are eligible for the BARBRI/WCL preferred provider partnership rate of $1,095 + $30 shipping for the Premium Pass course (plus the refundable book deposit of $250).
+Enroll online and enter promo code “BAR1095” at checkout to secure this rate.
+To access the Elite Pass course, students may enter the promo code “AUWCLULT” online for a preferred provider partnership rate of $2,295 + $30 shipping (plus the refundable book deposit of $250).

 Central Florida Association for Women Lawyers